-1.08 Access to Records
+1.8 Access to Records

-- (a) Social workers should provide clients with reasonable access to records concerning the clients.
+- (A) Social workers should provide clients with reasonable access to records concerning the clients.
 Social workers who are concerned that clients' access to their records could cause serious misunderstanding or harm to the client should provide assistance in interpreting the records and consultation with the client regarding the records.
 Social workers should limit clients' access to their records, or portions of their records, only in exceptional circumstances when there is compelling evidence that such access would cause serious harm to the client.
-Both clients' requests and the rationale for withholding some or all of the record should be documented in clients' files. - (b) Social workers should develop and inform clients about their policies, consistent with prevailing social work ethical standards, on the use of technology to provide clients with access to their records - (c) When providing clients with access to their records, social workers should take steps to protect the confidentiality of other individuals identified or discussed in such records.
+Both clients' requests and the rationale for withholding some or all of the record should be documented in clients' files. - (B) When providing clients with access to their records, social workers should take steps to protect the confidentiality of other individuals identified or discussed in such records.

-1.09 Sexual Relationships
+1.9 Sexual Relationships

-- (a) Social workers should under no circumstances engage in sexual activities, inappropriate sexual communications through the use of technology or in person, or sexual contact with current clients, whether such contact is consensual or forced. - (b) Social workers should not engage in sexual activities or sexual contact with clients' relatives or other individuals with whom clients maintain a close personal relationship when there is a risk of exploitation or potential harm to the client.
-Sexual activity or sexual contact with clients' relatives or other individuals with whom clients maintain a personal relationship has the potential to be harmful to the client and may make it difficult for the social worker and client to maintain appropriate professional boundaries.
-Social workers--not their clients, their clients' relatives, or other individuals with whom the client maintains a personal relationship--assume the full burden for setting clear, appropriate, and culturally sensitive boundaries. - (c) Social workers should not engage in sexual activities or sexual contact with former clients because of the potential for harm to the client.
-If social workers engage in conduct contrary to this prohibition or claim that an exception to this prohibition is warranted because of extraordinary circumstances, it is social workers--not their clients-who assume the full burden of demonstrating that the former client has not been exploited, coerced, or manipulated, intentionally or unintentionally. - (d) Social workers should not provide clinical services to individuals with whom they have had a prior sexual relationship.
-Providing clinical services to a former sexual partner has the potential to be harmful to the individual and is likely to make it difficult for the social worker and individual to maintain appropriate professional boundaries.
+- (A) Social workers should under no circumstances engage in sexual activities or sexual contact with current clients, whether such contact is consensual or forced. - (B) Social workers should not engage in sexual activities or sexual contact with clients' relatives or other individuals with whom clients maintain a close personal relationship has the potential to be harmful to the client and may make it difficult for the social workers and client to maintain appropriate professional boundaries.
+Social workers--not their clients, their clients' relatives, or other individuals with whom the client maintains a personal relationship assume the full burden for setting clear, appropriate, and culturally sensitive boundaries. - (C) Social workers should not engage in sexual activities or sexual contact with former clients because of the potential for harm to the client.
+If social workers engage in conduct contrary to this prohibition or claim that an exception to this prohibition is warranted because of extraordinary circumstances, it is social workers--not their clients--who assume the full burden of demonstrating that the former client has not been exploited, coerced, or manipulated, intentionally or unintentionally. - (D) Social workers should not provide clinical services to individuals with whom they have had a prior sexual relationship.
+Providing clinical services to a former sexual partner has the potential to be harmful to the individual and is likely to make it difficult for the social workers and individual to maintain appropriate professional boundaries.